presslabs/django-rest-hooks-delivery/README.rst

 To use the batch deliverer:

 This deliverer tries to minimize server load by using Celery tasks to batch the hook deliveries.
-It can batch the deliveries by either number of deliveries per target
-URL or by time.
+It can batch the deliveries by number of deliveries per target URL and by time.
+You can choose one of the batching modes or use both.
+When both modes are selected the deliverer will batch by whichever mode occurs first.

 If this deliverer is selected, do not forget to start a celery worker for your project.
 Check the `Celery <http://www.celeryproject.org>`_ website for an example.
 If this deliverer is set to batch by time, also start the Celery scheduler for your celery worker.
 An example of this can be found on the Celery website too.

+Carefully copy the code below.

 .. code-block:: python